Nocte people

 The Nocte people, also known as the Nocte Naga, are a Tibeto-Burmese ethnic group primarily living in Northeast Indian state of Arunachal Pradesh.
-They number about 111,679 (Census 2011), mainly found in the Patkai hills of Tirap district of Arunachal Pradesh, India.
-Ethnically related to the Konyak Naga, their origins can be traced back to the Hukong Valley in Myanmar, where they migrated from between the 1670 and 1700.
+They number about 111,679 (Census 2011), mainly living in the Patkai hills of Tirap district of Arunachal Pradesh, India.
+Ethnically related to the Konyak Naga, their origins can be traced back to the Hukong Valley in Myanmar, from where they migrated to India in the 15th and 16th centuries.

-Their chiefs who were originally known as Ang exert control over the village with his council the "Ngoang-Wang" (modern-day cabinet), and since they did not have an army under their control they would consult trusted family (lowang-tang) on an important matter.
+Their chiefs who were originally known as Ang exert control over the village with their council, the "Ngoang-Wang" (modern-day cabinet).
+Since they did not have an army under their control they would consult trusted family (lowang-tang) on crucial matters.
 The Chief also consult village elders and priests on all important socio-religious ceremonies.

 Terminology

 The term Nocte was coined in the 1950s.
 It has been derived from two words: Nok, which means village, and Tey, which means people.
-In the medieval and the colonial period, the Nocte people was called Noga or Naga because of the close ethnic relation with the Naga people of Nagaland.
-As per the location of the village, the Ahoms called the Noctes as Namsangya or Namsangia, Borduaria or Bor Duris, and Paniduaria.
+In the medieval and the colonial period, the Nocte people were called Noga or Naga due to their shared ethnic ties with the Naga people of Nagaland.
+As per the location of the village, the Ahoms termed the Noctes as Namsangya or Namsangia, Borduaria or Bor Duris, and Paniduaria.